 By Dr Arjun Rajkhowa.
-Department of Medicine at the University of Melbourne and Royal Melbourne Hospital
+Faculty of Medicine at the University of Melbourne; and Royal Melbourne Hospital

 Malaysia’s recent historic election has propelled Anwar Ibrahim – the long-standing political leader who has twice been jailed on sodomy charges – into the political limelight.

 Anwar was freed a week after Malaysian voters elected former prime minister Mahathir Mohamad, ousting the country’s ruling coalition that had been in power for 61 years.
 The political veteran now finds himself in the extraordinary position of waiting to take over the prime ministership, which Mahathir has promised will be handed over to him at an unspecified date.

 But given the former opposition leader’s persecution and his comments that “we should not unduly harass or discriminate against others”, is the Muslim-majority country likely to change its stance on homosexuality?